fjstinar/improve-kanon-practices/README.md

 - docker

 ### Executing Program
 A walkthrough of our method can be found in 'base-kanon-alldata.ipynb'.
+The datasets can be found through the citations in the paper.